bem-archive/bem-articles/borschik/borschik.en.md

 ## Merging files
 ### CSS
-Borschik can find `@import` rules and replace them with the content of the imported files.
+borschik can find `@import` rules and replace them with the content of the imported files.

 For example we have two CSS-files